awhitney42/YumYumDonut/README.md

 The next statement `poke v + j, x` simply moves the sprite to the **x** coordinate using the **j** index!
 As we just discussed, **j** will be 0 or 1 when this sub is called after the joystick is moved, so this always moves the panda (Sprite 0) whenever the joystick is moved, allowing the user to control only the panda!

+The `e = ti / 60` statement sets the elasped timer (in seconds) by dividing the system timer TI by 60.

-Finally, the subroutine RETURNs to line 2.
+At the end, the subroutine RETURNs to line 2.

 **The Random Jumping Donut**